ftldb/ftldb/src/demo/plsql/usage_comparison/!readme.txt

 2. Explore the results of execution.

-3. Copy the Oracle JDBC driver to the `java` directory (or set proper classpath), edit the `orders.ftl` file (set database connection properties) and run in the command line:
+3. Copy the Oracle JDBC driver to the `java` directory (or set the proper classpath) and run in the command line (pass the proper FTL arguments):

-    java -cp ../../java/* ftldb.CommandLine orders.ftl 1> orders.sql
+    java -cp ../../java/* ftldb.CommandLine orders.ftl "localhost:1521/orcl" "scott" "tiger" 1> orders.sql

 4. See the `orders.sql` file.